7.1.1 Personnel are provided regular education and training on safeguarding policies and procedures.

-7.1.2 The entity’s induction and refresher safeguarding training must as a minimum cover:
+7.1.2 The entity’s induction and refresher Safeguarding of Children and Adults training must cover:

-7.1.3 The entity keeps records of participation to ensure all personnel attend induction and refresher safeguarding training at least every three years.
+7.1.3 Records are maintained to ensure all personnel attend induction training and participate in refresher safeguarding training at least every three years.

-7.1.4 The entity ensures that personnel who have specific child safeguarding responsibilities, such as those appointed to the role of Safeguarding Co-ordinator and those appointed to the Safeguarding Committee, receive ongoing support and professional development relevant to their role.
+7.1.4 All personnel with specific safeguarding responsibilities receive ongoing support and professional development relevant to their role.

 - understand the nature and impact of child abuse;

 - understand the nature, factors and impact of institutional abuse;